pinksheep

 What is AI Agent for Operations?

-An AI agent for operations helps teams coordinate reporting, data sync, approval routing, and cross-functional handoffs across the tools they already use.
-Instead of brittle scripts, Pinksheep lets ops teams describe what they need in plain English, then builds agents that adapt to context, keep the plan visible, and ask before important changes go live.
+An AI assistant for operations helps teams coordinate reporting, data sync, approval routing, and cross-functional handoffs across the tools they already use.
+Instead of brittle scripts, Pinksheep lets ops teams describe what they need in plain English, then builds AI assistants that adapt to context, keep the plan visible, and ask before important changes go live.

 • Every action logged.
 Every cost visible.
 Full control.